-Top Law School Credentials and Honors
+Law School Honors & Activities

 Top credentials and honors earned by law school graduates: